 Is there anything else which parents/girls should know?

-If a candidate does well enough in the examination she will be invited, by letter, to attend an interview and further assessments.
+If a candidate does well enough in the assessment she will be invited, by letter, to attend a virtual interview and further assessments.
 The interview will last for approximately 20 minutes.
 It will include an individual conversation with a senior member of staff and an activity to test her thinking skills.
-Newspapers, school literature and refreshments will be available for waiting parents.

 When will we know if a child has been offered a place at Manchester High?